neurostuff/NiMARE/docs/roadmap.rst

 Our Roadmap
 ===========

+NiMARE's primary goal is to consolidate coordinate- and image-based meta-analysis methods with a simple, shared interface.
+This should reduce brand loyalty to any given algorithm, as it should be easy to employ the most appropriate algorithm for a given project.

+A secondary goal of NiMARE is to implement some of the more cutting-edge methods for analyses built on meta-analytic data.
+There are many tools or algorithms that use meta-analytic data, including automated annotation, meta-analytic functional characterization analysis, and meta-analytic parcellation.
+Many of these methods are either tied to a specific meta-analysis package or never make it from publication to useable code.

 Ultimately, we plan to support all (or most) of the methods listed below in NiMARE:

 - Coordinate-based methods (`nimare.meta.cbma`)